harrywuhust2022/Gaucho-Event-System/README.md

 * Database

-Sqlite
+PostgreSQL

 * Attention

+Before running:

+Configure postgreSQL to make the database used correspond to config/database.yml

-Before running, run rails db:migrate to generate tables.
+Run rails db:create and rails db:migrate to generate database and tables.

 * Resources